Andrea Beck

-Andrea Beck (born October 25th, 1956) is a Canadian illustrator living in Unionville, who is well known for her best-selling Elliot Moose books and the spin-off Elliot Moose television show, which aired in Canada and the US for ten years.
-Beck's characters are loved for their sweetness and charm and her books generally model friendship and community.
-Her recent publications include the Pierre Le Poof trilogy and the popular Goodnight, Canada.
+Andrea Lynn Beck (born October 25, 1956) is a Canadian illustrator living in Unionville, Ontario.
+Beck is well-known for her best-selling Elliot Moose children's book series and the spin-off Elliot Moose television show, which aired in Canada for ten years.
+Beck's recent publications include the Pierre Le Poof trilogy and the popular Goodnight, Canada.
 Beck was born in Montreal.
+Her book, Good Morning Canada, was given away to 550,000 first grade students in Canada in 2017 through the TD Grade One Book Giveaway, Canada's largest free book distribution program.